Vatsim-Scandinavia/controlcenter/README.md

 Just clone this repository and you're almost ready.
 First, make sure you've installed [Composer](https://getcomposer.org) and [Node.js](https://nodejs.org/en/) in your environment.

 1. Upload your logo and optionally a email specific logo to `/public/images/logos/`
-2. Run `./deploy init` to setup the required files
+2. Run `./deploy init <container name>` to setup the required files, if you're not using container run the deploy.sh located in `.docker` folder instead.
 3. Copy and configure the .env file accordingly, including logos and simple theming.
 4. Run `npm run dev` in development environment or `npm run dev` in production to build front-end assets
 5. Run `php artisan serve` to host the page at `localhost:8000` in development environment.